Random matrices and Lyapunov coefficients regularity

 \SEC{Cluster expansion: a rehearsal}

 \inizA

-This section follows \cite[Ch.7]{GBG004} (in turn based on \cite{Ru964,GMM973}).
+This section follows \cite[Ch.7]{GBG004} (in turn based on \cite{Ru964,GMM973}) and it is here only for the purpose of making the paper self-contained for the reader.
 Cluster expansion is an algorithm to compute the logarithm of a sum \be\X=\sum_{\V J}^* \z(\V J)\equiv\sum_{\V J}^*\prod_i \z(J_i)^{n_i} \Eq{eB.1}\ee where: (1) $\V J=(J_1^{n_1},\ldots,J_\NN^{n_\NN})$ with $J_i$'s subsets in a box $\L$ on a $d$-dimensio\-nal lattice (here $d=1$) called {\it polymers} and $n_i\ge0$ are integers defining the ``multiplicity'' of each (or ``counting'' how many times each set is counted) hence $\NN=2^{|\L|}$.
 The sets $J$ could be decorated by associating to each site $k\in J$ a ``spin'', \ie a variable assuming $d-1$ values.
 However in the following the decorations will not be mentioned as they would only make the notations heavier.
-In the applications in Sec.\ref{sec3} the decorations will be necessary and the formulae of this section (which correspond to the case $d=2$, \ie all spins $1$) are directly usable simply by imagining that each $J$ is in fact a pair $Y=(J,\Bs_J)$ where $\Bs_J=(\s_j)_{j\in J}$ and $\s_j=1,\ldots,d-1$. \\ (2) $\z(\V J)=\prod \z(J_i)^{n_i}$ with $\z(J)$ (small) constants called {\it activities}, $\z(\emptyset)\defi1$. \\ (3) the $*$ means that the sum runs over the $\V J$'s in which no two of the $J_i\in \V J$ with multiplicity $n_i>0$ overlap in the sense that they contain pairs of points at distance $\le 1$ on the lattice.
+In the applications in Sec.\ref{sec2} the decorations will be necessary and the formulae of this section (which correspond to the case $d=2$, \ie all spins $1$) are directly usable simply by imagining that each $J$ is in fact a pair $Y=(J,\Bs_J)$ where $\Bs_J=(\s_j)_{j\in J}$ and $\s_j=1,\ldots,d-1$. \\ (2) $\z(\V J)=\prod \z(J_i)^{n_i}$ with $\z(J)$ (small) constants called {\it activities}, $\z(\emptyset)\defi1$. \\ (3) the $*$ means that the sum runs over the $\V J$'s in which no two of the $J_i\in \V J$ with multiplicity $n_i>0$ overlap in the sense that they contain pairs of points at distance $\le 1$ on the lattice.
 If $\wt{\V J}$ denotes the sets in $\V J$ which have positive multiplicity then the $*$ indicates that the sum is restricted to $\V J\equiv \wt{\V J}$ in which no two of the $J$'s intersect.

 \* In applications $\z(J)\ne0$ only for a few of the possible subsets of $\L$.
 For instance in the present case $\L$ is the interval $[n,N]$ and the ``polymers'' are just the subintervals.

 The $\X$ can certainly be written as $\exp(\sum_{\V J} \f^T(\V J) \z(\V J))$ by expanding the $\log\X$ in powers of the $\z(J)$: of course the sum in the exponential will involve $\V J$ with $J$'s which can overlap or that can be counted many times.
 The $\f^T(\V J)$ are suitable combinatorial coefficients.